Navigation: Home >

 and that the kitchen and/or dining room are the centre of the universe.

-Cat can contrive to encourage the human to share voluntarily, so much the
+can contrive to encourage the human to share voluntarily, so much the better.

-better.
-Hopping onto the counter to clean the plates or getting into the
+Hopping onto the counter to clean the plates or getting into the garbage can to

-garbage can to check for leftovers are both considered acceptable, and
+check for leftovers are both considered acceptable, and the Master Garbage

-the Master Garbage Truck is the one who can do this without getting squirted
+Truck is the one who can do this without getting squirted or otherwise

-shouted at, since (probably, for once) you're actually doing the lazy humans
+(probably, for once) you're actually doing the lazy humans a service.

 Human Reactions: Squirting, chasing, throwing things, ejection